Cairo-Uni-Racing-Team-Embedded-Teams-23/Communication-and-IOT-/BluePill Drivers/CURT_CAN/README.md

 	#define CAN1_MODE CAN_NORMAL_MODE
 	```

 	- Set bit timings.
-It must be noted that these values are from calculations not literal values.
+It must be noted that these values are from calculations, not literal values.
 For example to get time segment 1  = 6000ns and time segment 2 = 5500ns :

 			Assume BRP = 17
 			PCLK freq = 36MHz, PCLK period = 27.77 ns
 			Sync jump width = 500 ns